 PTH – Plated Through Hole

-A packaging type and method of mounting electronic components onto a PCB by placing the pins or ‘legs’ through drilled holes and then soldered either by hand or using flow solder equipment.
+A packaging type, and method, of mounting electronic components onto a PCB by placing the pins or ‘legs’ through drilled holes.
+The components are then either soldered by hand or by using flow solder equipment.

 QC – Quality Control

 The process responsible for ensuring the quality of a product is reviewed prior to shipment.

 The set of policies, processes and procedures that focus on achieving quality objectives for an organisation's product or service.

 The European Union regulation concerning the Registration, Evaluation, Authorisation and Restriction of Chemicals.